Nukama/trac2gitsync/InstallationGuideR2rc2.md

 Upgrading
 ---------

-Upgrading from Qubes R2 rc1 should be a simple matter of install updates for [dom0](/doc/SoftwareUpdateDom0) and [VMs](/doc/SoftwareUpdateVM).
+Upgrading from Qubes R2 rc1 should be a simple matter of installing updates for [dom0](/doc/SoftwareUpdateDom0) and [VMs](/doc/SoftwareUpdateVM).

 Users of R2 beta 3 should follow instructions on how to upgrade to Qubes R2 rc1 [here](/doc/UpgradeToR2rc1).